kashw2/My-Brain/Information Communication Technology/Networking/OSI Model.md

 The responsibility of this layer is to provide data for the lower layers.

+## Bit

+A bit is the smallest unit of measurement of digital information in computing.
+It is a binary representation of data with It's purpose being to facilitate interaction with hardware logic gates.
+In networking this is usually implemented via an electrical, optical or radio signal.

+A **Bit** consists of exactly one **[[#Network Frames|Frame]]**
 ## Network Frames

 Network Frames or as they are more commonly referred to as **Frames** make up the payload from [[#3.
 Network Layer]] and above.
 A single **Frame** includes headers like: